statepipe/statepipe/pages/content/docs/_index.md

 ---
-title: docs
+title: Docs
-description: all built-in reducers you find at statepipe.
+description: Docs for all built-in reducers you find at statepipe.
 layout: list
+weight: 2
 tags:
     - docs
 ---